oyve/weather-formulas/README.md

 For support, please open an issue in the GitHub repository.

 ## Disclaimer
+This package is published as an ES Module (ESM).
+It does not natively support CommonJS (require).
+If you need CommonJS support, consider using a bundler like Webpack or Rollup to transpile the package into CommonJS, or dynamically import the package using import().

 Always verify calculations before using in production as edge cases due to floating point errors may exist for large numbers, and which may not be covered by tests today.
-Please report.
+Please report any issues.